-The consolidated financial statements include the financial statements of the Company and its subsidiaries for the year ended 31 December 2023.
+The consolidated financial statements include the financial statements of the Company and its subsidiaries for the year ended 31 December 2024.

-A subsidiary is an entity (including a structured entity) controlled by the Company.
+A subsidiary is an entity (including a structured entity), directly or indirectly, controlled by the Company.
 Control is achieved when the Group is exposed, or has rights, to variable returns from its involvement with the investee and has the ability to affect those returns through its power over the investee (i.e. existing rights that give the Group the current ability to direct the relevant activities of the investee).

-When the Company has less than a majority of the voting or similar rights of an investee, the Group considers all relevant facts and circumstances in assessing whether it has power over an investee, including:
+When the Company has, directly or indirectly, less than a majority of the voting or similar rights of an investee, the Group considers all relevant facts and circumstances in assessing whether it has power over an investee, including: